gregs1104/stream-scaling/README.rst

     Triad:      13230.8312       0.0575       0.0573       0.0583

-Like many of the post-Nehalem Intel processors, this system gets quite good memory bandwidth even when running a single thread.
-And it's almost reached saturation of all available bandwidth with only two threads active, which is good for a system with this many cores.
+Like many of the post-Nehalem Intel processors, this system gets quite good memory bandwidth even when running a single thread, with the Turbo feature helping a bit too.
+And it's almost reached saturation of all available bandwidth with only two threads active, which is good for a system with this many cores; they don't all have to be doing something to take advantage of all the memory on this server.

 Results database
 ================